French Literary Analysis

 This course is also offered on-line: FRAN623

 The course deals with a selection of key literary texts from the 17th century to the present day.
 The chief objective is to develop the students¿ ability to read and interpret fictional texts, especially by practicing literary analysis, but also on the basis of knowledge of literary theory, relevant periods and authors.

-When studying the texts, special attention is given to salient literary and linguistic writing techniques, but also to how the texts are linked to French and French diaspora culture.
+When studying the texts, special attention is given to salient literary and linguistic devices, but also to how the texts are linked to French and French Francophone culture.